Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Related Work

 \section{Related Work}

-\PP{Kernel Vulnerability Exploitation.} Control flow hijacking is a powerful exploit strategy~\cite{cficarlini2015control}.
-FUZE~\cite{wu2018fuze} and KOOBE~\cite{chen2020koobe} utilize techniques like kernel fuzzing, symbolic execution, and heap manipulation for automatic exploit generation, targeting use-after-free and out-of-bound vulnerabilities, respectively.
-These exploits corrupt control data to achieve control flow hijacking.
+\PP{Kernel Vulnerability Exploitation.} Control flow hijacking is a powerful exploit~\cite{cficarlini2015control}.
+FUZE~\cite{wu2018fuze} and KOOBE~\cite{chen2020koobe} utilize various techniques to automatically generate exploits of control flow hijacking, targeting UAF and OOB vulnerabilities, respectively.
 KEPLER~\cite{wu2019kepler} leverages kernel-user interactions to convert control-flow hijacking into stack overflow and ROP attacks.
-GREBE~\cite{lin2022grebe} and SyzScope~\cite{zou2022syzscope} investigate fuzzer-exposed bugs and reveal the transformation of low-risk bugs into high-risk ones, such as control flow hijacking for kernel exploitation.
-The prevalence of control flow hijacking and code reuse attacks~\cite{zeng2022playing,chen2020systematic} in real-world incidents has spurred the development of various defense mechanisms~\cite{ge2016fine,yang2019arm,denis2020camouflage,yoo2022kernel,linuxaddcfi:online,x86Addsu43:online}, making control-data related exploitation more challenging.
+GREBE~\cite{lin2022grebe} and SyzScope~\cite{zou2022syzscope} investigates fuzzer-exposed bugs and reveals the transformation of low-risk bugs into high-risk ones, such as control flow hijacking for kernel exploitation.
+The prevalence of control flow hijacking and code reuse attacks~\cite{zeng2022playing,chen2020systematic} in real-world incidents has spurred the development of defense mechanisms~\cite{ge2016fine,yang2019arm,denis2020camouflage,yoo2022kernel,linuxaddcfi:online}, making control-data related exploitation more challenging.